Generalized Mercer Kernels and Reproducing Kernel Banach Spaces: Constructing -norm Reproducing Kernel Banach Spaces for

 for all $\vx\in\Domain$ and all $\vy\in\Domain'$; hence the generalized Mercer kernel

-is well-defined point-wisely on the domain $\Domain\times\Domain'$ such that the sets $\Eset$ and $\Eset'$ can be viewed as the left-sided and right-sided expansion sets of $K$, respectively.
-We see any $\vx\in\Domain$ and $\vy\in\Domain'$.
-By the conditions (C-GEN) and the equation~\eqref{eq:RKBS-MercerKer-Gen-4}, we have
+is well-defined pointwise on the domain $\Domain\times\Domain'$.
+This means that the sets $\Eset$ and $\Eset'$ can be viewed as the left-sided and right-sided expansion sets of $K$, respectively.
+For any $\vx\in\Domain$ and $\vy\in\Domain'$, by conditions (C-GEN) and inequality~\eqref{eq:RKBS-MercerKer-Gen-4}, we have that

 and